 When we think about how cats eat in the wild, they typically consume prey that’s positioned at or slightly above ground level.
 This natural eating posture influences how their digestive system functions most effectively.
 Traditional floor-level bowls force cats to crane their necks downward, which can create an awkward angle for swallowing and digestion.

 Elevated feeding positions allow cats to maintain a more natural head and neck alignment while eating.
 This positioning can reduce strain on their cervical spine and create a straighter pathway from mouth to stomach.
-The result?
-Many cats experience less regurgitation and improved overall comfort during meals.
+Many cats experience less regurgitation and improved overall comfort during meals as a result.
+Biomechanical esophageal elongation during swallowing enhances bolus propulsion via increased wall tension.
+Elevated feeding dishes may reduce neck flexion strain.
+I measure eating posture using shoulder height and mandible position rather than guessing bowl height visually.

 The benefits become even more pronounced for senior cats or those with mobility issues.
 Arthritis and joint pain can make bending down to floor-level bowls uncomfortable or painful.
 An elevated feeding station eliminates this unnecessary strain, making mealtime more enjoyable for cats with physical limitations.